For mom, it is heartbreaking.

 Toddlers need to learn.
-In fact, 90% of a child’s brain is developed before they reach 5.
+90% of a child’s brain is developed before they reach 5.
 Take advantage.

 By becoming a teacher, and a font of knowledge to your toddler, they will respond with respect and admiration.

 Pay attention to your toddler.
-If you notice them playing, coloring, drawing on their own, then go over and ask what they are up to.
+If you notice them playing, coloring, or drawing on their own, go over and ask what they are up to.

 Be interested in what your toddler is doing, and they will feel much better about life!
 Get your toddler to interact with you.

 Do Not Be A Pushover

-It is important that you, as a parent, do not allow your child to get what they want all of the time.
+As a parent, it is essential that you do not allow your child to get what they want all the time.

-I know it is much easier to shut them up by saying yes all of the time, but it is not doing you any favors in the longer term!
+I know it is much easier to shut them up by saying yes all the time, but it is not doing you any favors in the longer term!

-Stand firm when your child is constantly demanding things, and they will respect you for it.
+Stand firm when your child constantly demands things, and they will respect you.

 Only Shout When It Is Needed

 The more you shout at a toddler, the less they will listen.

 I know it isn’t easy.
 Toddlers push and push until they get a reaction from you!

-Not only will you lose the ability to get a preferred reaction from shouting (i.e., they listen), but your toddler will copy what you do and will shout back.
+Not only will you lose the ability to get a preferred reaction from shouting (i.e., they listen), but your toddler will copy what you do and shout back.

 It is a learned behavior.

 Listen To Them

 It would help if you empowered your toddler to think they have interesting things to say.
 The only way you can do this is by allowing them to speak.

 Do not interrupt what they are saying.
 Interrupting a toddler will lead to frustration and behavioral issues.

 When a toddler is frustrated, it may lead to biting, amongst other things!

 If your toddler prefers dad over mom, it is worth considering whether or not mom allows them to speak.